Sick of looking for plus size wetsuits for women?

 - Good to know: There are different suits for diving, snorkelling and swimming

 As with many things when you don’t wear a standard clothing size, buying a plus sized wetsuit can mean going to specialist retailers.
 What I have found is that while many of the high street brands don’t cater to size 18+ women, some of the scuba diving and open water swimming sites DO offer more extended ranges.
+This site has a range of men and women’s suits, at around £200 and up.

 Diving Direct offers women’s wetsuits in sizes up to XXL/2XL and men’s suits up to a 3XL.
 They stock the brand SEAC, which offers women’s wetsuits up to a size 22, while the men’s suits should fit women up to a size 24/26.
+Don’t forget you can easily buy a wetsuit from the mens range and shorten the arms and legs if needed.

 - Sells: Plus size wetsuits and a good range of accessories